Dodge Omni 024

-The Dodge Omni 024 was a modified version of the popular Dodge Omni made from 1979 to 1982.
-Analogous to the VW Scirocco, this car was a lower, sportier three-door hatchback coupé version of the Chrysler/Simca Horizon, using the five-door hatchback's floor pan and chassis as a basis.
+The Dodge Omni 024 is a version of the Dodge Omni made from 1979 to 1982.
+The car is a lower, sportier three-door hatchback coupé version of the Chrysler/Simca Horizon, using the five-door hatchback's floor pan and chassis as a basis, a similar formula to the Volkswagen Scirocco.
 The cars were designed in-house at the prompting of Lee Iacocca.

-It used the same chassis and engine options as the Omni but had unique bodywork and front end styling.
+The Omni 024 used the same chassis and engine options as the Omni but had unique bodywork and front end styling.
 The base engine was a 1.7 L Volkswagen inline four producing 70 hp, with a 2.2 L, 84 hp Chrysler inline four as an option beginning in 1981.
 By then, the smaller engine only produced 63 hp.
 For the first year, the car had a folding back seat and the wheels were painted in the exterior color.
 The car's looks promised more performance than the engine could deliver, and the car was not as practical as the Omni.
 Both the Omni and Horizon prefixes were dropped for 1981, making them the "024" and "TC3", respectively.